-In dealing with the local people in Afghanistan, Andon emphasises the importance of good relationships, "In my humble opinion, only the locals can keep you safe there.
+In dealing with the local people, Andon emphasises the importance of good relationships, "In my humble opinion, only the locals can keep you safe there.
 If you go out, no matter how heavily you're armed, if you go out among them in the local society, only they can save you.
 They can take care of you."
-[BDI-Andon-01.03.2017-MG].
+[Andon-Male-Military].

-Andon notes that he has an interpreter to assist him with his advisory role.
-This individual is briefed before they meet with the Afghani military as to the goal of the meeting.
+Andon notes that he has an interpreter to assist him with his role.
+This individual is briefed before they meet with the local military as to the goal of the meeting.
 The interpreter in turn advises Andon on how to behave and communicate.
 This is an informal part of their role, but is considered to be extremely valuable.
-The first stage of the process is to develop the relationship, the second is to understand the Afghani military and its needs, and the third is to provide the advice.
+The first stage of the process is to develop the relationship, the second is to understand the local military and its needs, and the third is to provide the advice.
 Yet, it is important not to be viewed as simply stating advice, the relationship between both parties is crucial.
-Andon notes that one way of building up relationships is to mention a historical theory that Bulgarians are derived from the same ancestry as the people of Afghanistan.
-He views this as a way to break down the perception that the NATO soldiers are completely dissimilar to the local people [BDI-Andon-01.03.2017-MG].
+Andon notes that one way of building up relationships is to mention a historical theory that Bulgarians are derived from the same ancestry as the people of the area.
+He views this as a way to break down the perception that the NATO soldiers are completely dissimilar to the local people [Andon-Male-Military].

-Stoyan describes how he attempted to earn trust of the Afghanistan leaders.
+Stoyan describes how he attempted to earn trust of the local leaders.
 He notes that that although Bulgaria is predominantly Christian, there are some Muslim regions.
-Prior to deployment, he met with local Imams in Bulgaria and received Korans and other books to take over as gifts to take over as a gesture to the Afghan Commander.
+Prior to deployment, he met with local Imams in Bulgaria and received Korans and other books to take over as gifts to take over as a gesture to the local Commander.
 The gesture was very well received.
-He also notes that it is important to show respect not only to commanding officers but also to the community and the local children, as they will retain these impressions [Stoyan-BDI-02.03.2017-MC].
+He also notes that it is important to show respect not only to commanding officers but also to the community and the local children, as they will retain these impressions [Stoyan-Male-Military].

-Zlatko was responsible for patrolling in the military base, which was comprised of both military and local civilians.
-He describes the relationship with civilians as hot and cold.
+Zlatko describes the relationship with civilians as hot and cold.
 The local civilians could be verbally abusive towards the Bulgarian soldiers.
 He states that that they were not physically aggressive but verbally so, and that although they try to establish mutual respect between the military and the local populations, that this is understandably frustrating.
 He describes one event hosted by the local elders, to celebrate the opening of a new school.
-The locals prepared a sheep and the NATO soldiers and the locals ate together, although he was reluctant to eat the food [BDI-Zlatko-02.03.2017-SC].
+The locals prepared a sheep and the NATO soldiers and the locals ate together, although he was reluctant to eat the food [Zlatko-Male-Military].

 Yasen recalls a story that happened to him on the checkpoint.
 When leaving the base, the soldiers would often try to be surrounded by local children because if there were children present at the checkpoint it would deter hostile behaviour.
 Yasen describes a day when he was among a group of soldiers at a checkpoint.
 The group was undersupplied in terms of provisions for their shift and was very hungry.
 A local child, about five or six, who arrived to the checkpoint with a plate of lamb and bread her mother had prepared for them.
 The girl said that she was a Christian, but the soldiers suspected that she was saying this to gain their trust.
 The soldiers were forbidden to accept food, but were hungry and did not want to disrespect the locals.
 As the senior officer, Yasen had to make the decision.
-He gave the girl a picture of the Virgin Mary and asked the girl who it was, when she recognized her, after that he accepted the food [BDI-Yasen-01.03.2017-SC].
+He gave the girl a picture of the Virgin Mary and asked the girl who it was, when she recognized her, after that he accepted the food [Yasen-Male-Military].